LSU soccer splits opening weekend, blows out Southeastern in the second leg of doubleheader

 Friday Night

-Scattered thunderstorms in the evening, then mainly cloudy overnight with thunderstorms likely.
-Low 62F.
+Partly cloudy during the evening with thunderstorms becoming likely overnight.
+Low 58F.
 Winds ESE at 5 to 10 mph.
-Chance of rain 80%.
+Chance of rain 70%.

 UV Index: 7 High